Code-Institute-Submissions/ci-fullstack-project4/Testing.md

 ## Mobile Responsiveness
+* Mobile Responsiveness is tested using [mobile-friendly](https://search.google.com/test/mobile-friendly) site.
-* Mobile Responsiveness is tested using the browser developer tool.
+* It is also tested using browser developer tool and all pages are mobile responsive on all mobile sizes.
+* Unfortunately due to some technical error, I am unable to test my deployed website on [amiresponsive](http://ami.responsivedesign.is/#).